 Greater Cleveland's Bike Advocate Attorney champions recovery for bicyclists injured in car vs bike accidents caused by unsafe drivers.

 Attorney Kenneth Knabe is Greater Cleveland's Bicycle Advocate Attorney.
 He is an avid cyclist who now devotes his legal career to representing and championing recovery for cyclists injured or killed by careless drivers in car vs bike accidents.
 Ken is the former president of the Cleveland Academy of Trial Lawyers, an Ohio Super & National Top 100 Lawyer with over 35 years of trial experience.
 He lectures and publishes articles on bicycle and injury law.
-He also supports and sponsors many local bike organizations and race teams including Spin-Litzler and VeloFemme, a woman's cycling & educational team.
+He also supports and sponsors many local bike organizations and race teams including Spin-Litzler and VeloFemme, a women's cycling & educational team.
 He is an author of the bikecleveland.org “BIKES AND THE LAW" section.
-He provides safety tips with a review of cyclist's rights at many local bike clubs, including the Lake Erie Wheeler's, Heights Coalition, the Akron Bike Club, Bike Lakewood and Bike Euclid and others.
+He provides safety tips with a review of cyclist's rights at many local bike clubs, including the Lake Erie Wheelers, Heights Coalition, the Akron Bike Club, Bike Lakewood and Bike Euclid and others.

 Ken knows personal injury law and bike law.
-He actually teaches bike accident law to Ohio Lawyers and has written many legal articles on cycling law and safety.
+He teaches bike accident law to Ohio Lawyers and has written many legal articles on cycling law and safety.
 He is a successful Trial Lawyer.
 An avid cyclist himself, he truly cares about cyclists and takes it personally when a fellow cyclist is hit by a careless driver.
-If you are in a bike accident, don't settle for less than a True Bike Lawyer: an experienced personal injury lawyer with the highest peer and top 100 National Attorney rating who know the law and bicycles and who actually supports and interacts with the bike community.
+If you are in a bike accident, don't settle for less than a True Bike Lawyer: an experienced personal injury lawyer with the highest peer and top 100 National Attorney rating who knows the law and bicycles and who actually supports and interacts with the bike community.
 He will personally handle your entire bike accident case from start to finish and can actually take your case to trial!
 No junior or inexperienced lawyer will ever handle any part of your important bike accident injury claim.
 Experience, dedication & results matter!
 Don't be fooled by a personal injury lawyer with a bike landing page who has never ridden a bike, knows nothing about cycling and has never given a dime to support cyclists.
 Go with a True Bike Lawyer.
 Call Ken at 216 228 7200!

 Contact Ken today:

 Attorney Kenneth Knabe of Knabe, Brown & Szaller is a co-sponsor of the Spin-Litzler road race teams, as well as VeloFemme, a women's organization dedicated to promoting women’s cycling and education.
 He is co-author of the "BIKES AND THE LAW" section for bikecleveland.org - a grass roots bicycle organization promoting bicycle access, education and rights.
-He also speaks about safety and cyclists rights and responsibilities to many cycling clubs, including the Lake Erie Wheelers, the Akron Bicycle Club, Ohio City Bike Co-Op, Bike Friendly Lakewood, Bike Lakewood, Bike Euclid & Heights Coalition.
+He also speaks about safety and cyclists' rights and responsibilities to many cycling clubs, including the Lake Erie Wheelers, the Akron Bicycle Club, Ohio City Bike Co-Op, Bike Friendly Lakewood, Bike Lakewood, Bike Euclid & Heights Coalition.
 He also provides the night ride advisory for NEOCycle.

 Jackie Palmer, RN

 " "I hired Ken Knabe to represent me when I was hit by a car while riding my bicycle.
 We met several times.
-He was very thorough and up to date with all my doctors.
+He was very thorough and up-to-date with all my doctors.
 I received an excellent settlement.
 Even my doctor was impressed by his preparation and knowledge of my injuries.
 Ken is honest, aggressive and a very good lawyer.
 I would highly recommend him."

 See the firm's testimonial section for many other reviews by injured bicyclists successfully represented by Attorney Knabe. "

-Our Bike Accident Help Center provides important information for cyclists regarding road safety, including bike riders rights and responsibilities, including what to do if you are injured in a bike accident caused by a careless driver.
+Our Bike Accident Help Center provides important information for cyclists regarding road safety, including bike riders rights and responsibilities, and what to do if you are injured in a bike accident caused by a careless driver.

 What is the history of bike accidents and the law?